-The Department has one of the largest cohorts of statistics PhD students in the UK, and offers excellent support.
+The Department has the largest cohort of statistics PhD students in the UK, and offers excellent support.
 Students have a formal weekly meeting with their supervisor, but in most cases this is supplemented by more frequent, informal contact.

 Any skills gaps will be covered through additional lecture programmes or directed reading, and students have the opportunity to attend graduate lectures on topics of current research interest, national APTS and MAGIC schemes which provide PhD level courses, and take part in internal seminars for students and staff.